Jason-Aviles/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. the middleware and the router
 - [ ] What is Express Middleware?
+is a function that is use to validate the routes
 - [ ] How can a client send data to an API? in an axios call
-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a statues call of 200

-- [ ] What Express feature can we use to partition an application into sub-applications?
+- [ ] What Express feature can we use to partition an application into sub-applications? the router feature
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.